apalache-mc/apalache/docs/src/apalache/statistics.md

 `$HOME/.tlaplus/esc.txt`.
 This identifier is used by the execution statistics code.

-To opt-out from the statistics collection, execute the following command:
+To opt out from the statistics collection, execute the following command:

 ```sh
 ./apalache-mc config --enable-stats=false